 26.0 PROCEDURES & ARRANGEMENTS Record of Assessors Findings 26.1 Are competent person(s) appointed to assist in undertaking the preventative and protective measures (i.e. relevant general fire precautions)?
-Yes There is a staff Fire Contract Manager and consultants Property Tectonics and Metro Fire Safety to advise 26.2 Fire safety is managed by: A2Dominion 26.3 Is there a suitable record of the fire safety arrangements?
+Yes There is a staff Fire Contract Manager and consultants Property Tectonics and Metro Fire Safety to advise.
+26.2 Fire safety is managed by: A2Dominion 26.3 Is there a suitable record of the fire safety arrangements?
 Yes The Fire Safety Management Plan has now been adopted by A2D and will be subject to periodic revision and enhancement on a regular basis.
 26.4 What is the evacuation strategy?

-Stay put 26.5 Are appropriate fire procedures in place?
-Yes The concierge is on site 24/7 to the main building.
-If the fire alarm is activated the concierge would investigate prior to contacting the emergency services.
-26.6 Are routine in-house inspections of fire precautions undertaken (e.g. in the course of health and safety inspections)?
+Stay put For this type of purpose built block there should be a Stay Put policy.
+26.5 Are appropriate fire procedures in place?
+Yes 26.6 Are routine in-house inspections of fire precautions undertaken (e.g. in the course of health and safety inspections)?
 Yes A regime of Housing Management inspections is in place and Officers have been trained to be aware of any fire safety failings that may need addressing.
 27.0 TRAINING & DRILLS Record of Assessors Findings 27.1 Are all staff given adequate fire safety training and instruction on induction?
 Yes A2Dominion staff cannot commence work for the Company until they have successfully completed online fire safety training.
 There is a requirement to review this training at regular intervals.
 Those staff with more specific fire safety responsibilities s/a Housing Officers receive additional face to face training.
 27.2 When the employees of another employer work in the premises, is appropriate information on fire risks and fire safety measures provided?
 Yes A2Dominion staff cannot commence work for the Company until they have successfully completed online fire safety training.
 There is a requirement to review this training at regular intervals.
-Those staff with more specific fire safety responsibilities s/a Housing Officers receive additional face to face training
+Those staff with more specific fire safety responsibilities s/a Housing Officers receive additional face to face training.

 27.3 Observations and comments: N/A 28.0 TESTING & MAINTENANCE Record of Assessors Findings 28.1 Is the workplace itself adequately maintained in order to avoid certain fire hazards?
 Yes Observations: N/A 28.2 Is weekly testing and periodic servicing of the fire detection and fire alarm system undertaken?
-Yes 28.3 Are monthly and annual testing routines in place for the emergency escape lighting?
+N/A 28.3 Are monthly and annual testing routines in place for the emergency escape lighting?
 Yes 28.4 Is annual maintenance of fire extinguishing appliances undertaken?
 Yes